modelica/ModelicaSpecification/RationaleMCP/0031/subset.md

 4. [pure constant](https://github.com/modelica/ModelicaSpecification/blob/MCP/0031/RationaleMCP/0031/differences.md#pure-modelica-functions) functions,
    a further restriction of pure functions.
 5. [Subscripting of parenthesized general expressions](https://github.com/modelica/ModelicaSpecification/blob/MCP/0031/RationaleMCP/0031/differences.md#pure-modelica-functions) which is needed to represent the result of certain flattening operations, e.g., the inlining of function calls.

+## Proposal

+The current specification of Base Modelica already allows some syntactic sugars to handle guess values, to help the end user recognize familiar syntactic patterns.
+But that is optional.
+We could make this sugar compulsory to avoid the need of a special parser, and only use the de-sugarized syntax internally in the importing tools.

+We could actually do the same for all non-Modelica constructs of the current Base Modelica spec, possibly by slightly abusing annotations (e.g. to identify partitions, declare pure functions as pure function constants, etc.).

+Eventually:
+- The same parser could be used for Modelica and Base Modelica.
+- A Base Modelica model will be accepted by Modelica compilers, which will ignore the special annotations (e.g. for clocked partitions) and re-determine the corresponding information internally.
+-